Hierarchy of correlation quantifiers comparable to negativity: Introduction

 A concrete example of this framework in action is provided by the hierarchy of correlations defined using relative entropy as the distance.
 Although relative entropy is technically not a metric, it admits operational interpretation~\cite{Vedral_1997a} and leads to quantifiers known from information theory.
 Namely, the distance to the product states is given by the mutual information.
 Furthermore, quantum relative entropy is monotonic under completely positive trace preserving (CPTP) maps, making the resulting quantifiers correlation monotones automatically.

 The problem is that such defined measures are hard to compute.
 Relative entropy of entanglement has a closed expression only for a very limited number of cases~\cite{Horodecki_2009a,Miranowicz_2008a,Friedland_2011} and in general the closest distance to the set of separable states (as well as to the set of classical states) is hard to find.
-The problem is not just with relative entropy --- in fact the only computable entanglement monotone known to date is negativity (see Sec.
-XV.F in Ref.~\cite{Horodecki_2009a} and a comment on concurrence below), being the sum of negative eigenvalues after the state of a bipartite system is partially transposed~\cite{_yczkowski_1998,Vidal_2002,Plenio_2005,Lee_2000}.
+The problem is not just with relative entropy --- in fact for a long time, the only computable entanglement monotone was negativity (see Sec.
+XV.F in Ref.~\cite{Horodecki_2009a} and comments on concurrence and $\kappa$-entanglement below).

+Negativity is defined as the sum of negative eigenvalues after the state of a bipartite system is partially transposed~\cite{_yczkowski_1998,_yczkowski_1999,Vidal_2002,Plenio_2005,Lee_2000}.
+Operationally, negativity features in bounds on various quantum information measures: an upper bound to distillable entanglement~\cite{Vidal_2002}, a lower \emph{and} an upper bound to entanglement cost under PPT operations~\cite{Audenaert_2003,Ishizaka_2004}, and a lower bound on entanglement dimension~\cite{Eltschka_2013}.
+For a large class of states~\cite{Audenaert_2003} (including two qubit states~\cite{Ishizaka_2004}), the relation to entanglement cost under PPT operations is even exact.

 The question we attack here is quantification of other correlations in a way comparable to negativity, so that statements such as ``entanglement is half of total correlations'' are meaningful.
 We follow the distance-based approach and introduce the partial transpose distance which equals negativity for a broad class of states --- we conjecture based on extensive numerical evidence that the equality holds for any state.
 We discuss properties of the hierarchy of quantifiers obtained using this distance and compare them to relative entropy-based quantifiers.
 We also present exact expressions of the resulting quantifiers for certain classes of states and discuss their applications to detection of non-decomposability and non-Markovianity of dynamics.